Why on earth a ZIO IO monad for Scala 3?

 else None

-to consider the possibility of an incorrect console answer (which is converted to None
+makeBool is a pure function that converts a console String answer to an Option[Boolean].
+It returns Option[Boolean] instead of Boolean to consider the possibility of an incorrect console answer (which is converted to None).

 - read a line from the console,